We Love To See It: See How These Stars Brought Black Beauty To Coveted September Covers

 A life, style and culture writer with a borderline obsession…

 The past few months have been extra hard on Black people.
-Many of our favorite stars who happen to cover many of this year’s September issues have shared with us their experiences in a time like this as well as used the avenue to create conversations around racial injustice.
+Many of our favorite stars who happen to cover many of this year’s September issues have shared their experiences in a time like this and used the avenue to create conversations around racial injustice.
 All while serving high fashion and class!

 What is the September issue?